zhangfuyang/search_evaluate/README.md

 ```

 ## Pretrained models
-Download our pretrained models and beam search results.
+Download individual pretrained model and its beam search results.

 ## <a name="Citing"></a>Citation